EvolveTechnology/toll-calculator/README.md

 * A vehicle should only be charged once an hour
 * Some vehicle types are fee-free
 * Weekends and holidays are fee-free
+* Toll free dates are configured in TollCalculator/properties/reddates.properties

 ## Your assignment
 The last city-developer quit recently, claiming that this solution is production-ready.